atharvamh/react-notes-keeper/README.md

 # react-notes-keeper
-simple clone of google keep
+A simple clone of google keep app that supports addition and deletion functionality of notes